About this Nature-Based Training

 This training is ideal for educators, caregivers, and others working with young children.
 Our participants work in all kinds of settings, from nature-based schools and forest kindergartens to public schools, traditional preschools, HeadStart programs, childcare centers, daycare, and more.

 This retreat is packed with topics you will love!
 You can look forward to engaging, immersive sessions on the topics you need to learn, play, and explore with children outside.
-Workshop descriptions and full schedule coming soon!
+Take a look at the full schedule here!

 Spending time outside in nature offers a host of social, mental, and academic outcomes for your students that they can benefit from year-round, even in winter.
 It's never too cold to get outside.
-Gear up and spend time with Monica French as she shares ideas, activities, tips, and tools to extend successful outdoor learning during the winter months.
+Gear up and spend time outside as we share ideas, activities, tips, and tools to extend successful outdoor learning during the winter months.

 Maple Sugaring for Early Childhood Educators, Stephanie Holzman, Irvine Nature Center

 Even as icy temperatures persist, the trees prepare for spring.
-Join Naturalist Emily Ludy to learn how to recognize maple trees in winter.
+Join Naturalist Stephanie Holzman to learn how to recognize maple trees in winter.
 We’ll also examine useful tools to use and hear other great tips for tapping trees, collecting sap, and boiling it down to a sweet treat.

 There’s more to winter nature play than sledding and snowmen!
 Being outdoors in winter offers opportunities for dramatic and imaginative play, games, and so much more.
 Heather Quinn will guide you through different ways to engage in play this winter, and encourage you to play a bit yourself!